SunyataZero/peoples-fund/docs/req-spec.md

 Email | Essential |
 Password | Essential |
 Membership | - | See below
-Country | Low |
+Country | High |
+Address | High |
-Gender | Low |
+Gender | High |
+Age | High |
-Age | Low |
+Profession | Low |
-TBD: More? |
+Main areas of interest | Low | list of topic areas that can be added to an empty list to the right of it by clicking a button: [>>]

 ### Website and organization membership
 * Priority: High
-* Description: A user who has a login can become a member.
-The membership status will be stored in a database. *This will be the important interface to the future functionality* when we want users to vote, and when we want people to search for funds
+* Description: A user who has a login is a member and vice versa.
+You become a member by signing up on the website.
+The membership status will be stored in a database. *This will be the important interface to the future functionality* when we want users to vote, and when we want people to apply for funds

 The categories that we want for logged-in users: